joantolos/kata-code-jam/README.md

 These are a compilation of several code exercises that I find interesting.

+- Exercises solved in Java will require at least Java 17 to run
+- Exercises solved in Javascript, Typescript or node, will require yarn or npm installed

 ## Exercises

+- [_Binary Search_][15] - Searching a number in an array of numbers.
+- [_Add Two Numbers_][14] - Sum two numbers as a linked list.
+- [_Palindrome Number_][16] - Given an integer x, return true if x is palindrome integer.
+- [_Reverse Integer_][17] - Given a signed 32-bit integer x, return x with its digits reversed.
+- [_Sort An Array_][18] - Given an array of integers nums, sort the array in ascending order.
+- [_Three Sum_][19] - Given an integer array nums, return all the triplets that sum zero.
+- [_Union Find_][20] - Union find is a possible solution for the dynamic connectivity problem.
 - [_Bubble Sort Algorithm_][1] - Implementation of the Bubble Sort Algorithm.
 - [_Star Wars Movies Order_][2] - Ordering the Star Wars movies from the release date to chronologically.
 - [_Book Quote Builder_][3] - JSON manipulation casuistic with Javascript